 No phone calls or paperwork.
 Join millions who've sorted cover online in minutes.

-If you’re unsure whether you should travel with a medical condition, whether that is deep vein thrombosis, heart disease, heart conditions or blood clots, then it is always wise to check with a medical professional first.
+If you’re unsure whether you should travel with a medical condition, such as deep vein thrombosis, heart disease, or blood clots, it is always wise to check with a medical professional first.
 They can provide tailored advice and guidance based on your specific health situation, ensuring that your journey is as safe and comfortable as possible.
 Additionally, they may recommend precautions or necessary treatments to mitigate any risks associated with travel.
+One of the best ways to ensure you are covered in case of a change of medical circumstance or emergency whilst you’re away is to ensure you have the correct travel insurance cover for your condition.

 For more articles like this, make sure you explore our blog and guides.